A festival pushing the boundaries of new music and cross-collaboration for organ

-The festival concludes on Saturday evening with the world premiere of Voci del Vento by Chris Watson and Claire M Singer.
+On Saturday evening join us for the world premiere of Voci del Vento by Chris Watson and Claire M Singer.
 A new multichannel diffusion work for field recordings, organ, the London Contemporary Orchestra and Choir.

 The work will incorporate the soundscapes of habitats northwards from Antarctica to the Arctic captured by Watson processed and diffused live over a multi channel set up brought in specially for the event.
 These field recordings will be combined with organ, brass, strings, voice and electronics located around the chapel echoing a musical response from Singer to the sound and spirit of each location.
 Together the music and field recordings interweave taking the listener on an immersive aural journey from Pole to Pole.